leanguardia/bowling-scorer/README.md

   ```
   $ rspec spec/single_scorer_spec.rb
   ```
-Add the line of code for a specific test:
+For a specific test add `:line_of_code` to the specific test file.
   ```
   $ rspec spec/single_scorer_spec.rb:9
   ```
-  Add the flag `-f d ` or `--format documentation` for a descriptive output.
+  Add the flag `-f d ` or `--format documentation` for descriptive output.

 ### Code coverage
-  After running all tests, a `coverage` folder will be created in the root of the project, open `index.html` in your browser to see coverage results.
+  After running all tests, a `coverage` folder is created in the root of the project.
+Open `index.html` in your browser to see the results.

-**Enjoy**